jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 JupyterHub offers easy upgrade pathways between minor versions.
 This document describes how to do these upgrades.

-If you are using a JupyterHub distribution, you should consult the distribution's documentation on how to upgrade.
+If you are using :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
 This document is if you have set up your own JupyterHub without using a distribution.

 It is long because is pretty detailed!
 Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.